List of governors of Kasaï-Occidental

-This list of governors of Kasaï-Occidental includes governors or equivalent officerholders of the Kasaï-Occidental province created in the Republic of the Congo in 1966 by combining the provinces of Luluabourg and Unité Kasaïenne, which became the districts of Lulua District and Kasaï District.
+This list of governors of Kasaï-Occidental includes governors or equivalent officer holders of the Kasaï-Occidental province created in the Republic of the Congo in 1966 by combining the provinces of Luluabourg and Unité Kasaïenne, which became the districts of Lulua District and Kasaï District.

 It also includes governors of the preceding provinces.

 In 2015 the province was split into the Kasaï-Central and Kasaï provinces.

 Luluabourg Province governors

 The governors (or equivalent) of Luluabourg Province were:

 Unité Kasaïenne governors

 The governors (or equivalent) of Unité Kasaïenne were:

 Kasaï-Occidental governors

 The governors (or equivalent) of Kasaï-Occidental were: